i-on-project/core/docs/api/events.md

 * `summary`: filters **components** that do not have a matching `summary`

-The `batch-delete` action allows the following parameters:
-* `type`: delete all components whose `type` matches the one indicated
-  - e.g. /v0/courses/1/classes/1920v/sections/1/calendar?type=event, will delete all events

 ## Link Relations
 A `Calendar` representation:
 * *must* include a link to its context, using the `self` link relation